Uglypr1nces/Chatify/README.md

 ## Usage

-Add instructions on how to use Chatify here.
+Add instructions on how to use Chatify here. i like big black guys

 ## Contributing